-- How does this Tenet benefit us? - Who are the most positive and upbeat people you know?
+- How does this Tenet benefit us at work?
+What about in our personal lives? - Who are the most positive and upbeat people you know?
 What impact do they have on others (e.g., coworkers, friends, customers)? - On the flip side, what do people do to make a group setting more negative and less optimistic?
 Do you think such people usually realize the impact they are having?

-• [Add your own] PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.
+PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.

 After watching the video, give participants a bit of time to reflect and finish taking notes.